From free museums and family-friendly restaurants to fun kids activities, there are plenty of things to do in London with kids.

 - Learn how people lived in olden times by peering into the miniature world of historic dolls’ houses at the V&A Museum of Childhood.

-Free things to do with kids
+Free things to do for children

 - Be wowed by the street entertainers in Covent Garden.